Introductory rate

 An introductory rate (also known as a teaser rate) is an interest rate charged to a customer during the initial stages of a loan.
-The rate, which can be as low as 0%, is not permanent and after it expires a normal or higher than normal rate will apply.
+The rate, which can be as low as 0%, is not permanent and after it expires a higher rate will apply.

 The purpose of the introductory rate is to market the loan to customers and to seem attractive.
 They are commonly used for the application of balance transfers, and they may or may not apply to cash advances.

 In the United States, the Fair Credit and Charge Card Disclosure Act (FCCCDA) requires that the rate that will occur following the expiration of the introductory rate be clearly disclosed to the customer.

 When determining qualification for a loan

 Sometimes, due to an introductory rate, an applicant can get approved for a mortgage based on payment history, when that applicant may have had a good payment history on the introductory rate, but may not be able to maintain such payments once this rate expires and rises.